f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

   :align: center
   :scale: 70%

-You can get further detail abd status of the tenant by clicking on the **Tenant Management** -> **Tenant Details** page.
+You can get further detail and status of the tenant by clicking on the **Tenant Management** -> **Tenant Details** page.
 If a tenant encountered an issue during startup, it would show details here, and sometimes hovering over the status will provide even more details.

 .. image:: images/velos_deploying_a_tenant/tenantstatus2.png